 Manchester Museum is hosting A Rubbish Night at the Museum.
 But that’s no commentary on the event itself!
 Do residents in Manchester have to live surrounded by rubbish?
 Or can we change it?
 This is the big question being raised at A Rubbish Night at the Museum.

-The event, taking places on 19 April at Manchester Museum, offers visitors an opportunity to talk about and reflect on the rubbish problem affecting Manchester’s communities and neighbourhoods.
-A Rubbish Night at the Musum has been co-developed and jointly coordinated by Simon Pardoe of award winning community organisation Upping It, Sherilyn MacGregory from the University of Manchester’s Sustainable Consumption Institute and the community engagement team of Manchester Museum.
+The event, takes place on 19 April at Manchester Museum.
+It will offer visitors an opportunity to talk about and reflect on the rubbish problem affecting Manchester’s communities and neighbourhoods.
+A Rubbish Night at the Museum has been co-developed and jointly coordinated by Simon Pardoe of award winning community organisation Upping It, Sherilyn MacGregory from the University of Manchester’s Sustainable Consumption Institute and the community engagement team of Manchester Museum.

 By discussing these findings and giving voice to residents’ perspectives, A Rubbish Night at the Museum is intended to inspire all stakeholders – residents, local councils, waste authorities, businesses, waste contractors, landlords and universities – to work together to build the intellectual and practical capacity to deal more effectively with rubbish.